vplauzon/vplauzon.github.io/_posts/2020/3/2020-07-02-kusto-ingestion-rest-api.md

 We only ingest a public blob, reference the database & table but also specify it is a CSV and the mapping to use at ingestion.

 We notice the return payload from the HTTP post is a lengthy JSON document.
-This is because this Logic App is asynchronous and hence returns immediatly with a call-back url we can find in the `location` header of the response.
+This is because this Logic App is asynchronous and hence returns immediately with a call-back URL we can find in the `location` header of the response.

 We need to wait a few seconds before we'll see data in the `employees` table: